 How to put EOS H.264 MOV in iMoive for editing?

 Step 1.
 Download Pavtube HD Video Converter for Mac

-With this converter, you can easily convert Canon video to iMovie, fcp, etc. Install and and launch this Canon video to iMovie converter.
+With this converter, you can easily convert Canon H.264 video to iMovie, fcp, etc. Install and and launch this Canon video to iMovie converter.
 Import the videos you want to convert.

-Finally, just click 'Convert' button to convert Rebel T2i/T3i/XS to iMovie with this best Canon EOS Video Converter.You can convert Canon recorded MOV videos to iMovie in few steps with this Canon video to iMovie converter, such as convert 550D(Rebel T2i) to iMovie, convert 600D (Rebel T3i) to iMovie, convert 1000D (Rebel XS) to iMovie, etc.
+Finally, just click "Convert" button to convert Rebel T2i/T3i/XS to iMovie with this best Canon EOS Video Converter.You can convert Canon recorded MOV videos to iMovie in few steps with this Canon video to iMovie converter, such as convert 550D(Rebel T2i) to iMovie, convert 600D (Rebel T3i) to iMovie, convert 1000D (Rebel XS) to iMovie, etc.

-- Import/convert Canon EOS-M camera H.264 MOV to iMovie AIC codec on Mountain Lion
+- Import/Convert Canon EOS-M Camera H.264 MOV to iMovie AIC Codec on Mountain Lion

 - Top 10 Common iMovie Problems and Solutions

 - How to Play Nikon 1 J5 Mirrorless Camera 4k Recordings on Mac

 - Workflow for Importing HX-WA20 MP4 to FCP (X) on Mac